navgurukul/newton/samvaad-tech-201/error(404).md

 [click for more ](http://alistapart.com/article/amoreuseful404)

-## Now we will discuss the ques
- tions that are given below:
+## Now we will discuss the questions that are given below: